 3. Money; What’s your budget and what happens if it blows out?

-If you’re staring with a modern retro (Triumph Bonneville, Ducati Sport Classic, etc) then the manufacturer probably already produces all the parts you need to “transform” your bike into a “bolt on” Cafe Racer.
+If you’re staring with a modern retro (Triumph Bonneville, Ducati Scrambler, BMW R9T, etc) then the manufacturer probably already produces all the parts you need to “transform” your bike into a “bolt on” Cafe Racer.
 While this is an easy option it isn’t what this post is about.
-If you’re ready to strip down an engine, cut a frame, upgrade parts and generally transform a motorcycle here are my top picks.
+If you’re ready to strip down an engine, cut a frame, upgrade parts and generally transform a motorcycle here are some motorcycles I would suggest when you are building a cafe racer.

 Triumph, Moto Guzzi, Ducati, BMW, BSA or if you’re capable of laying golden eggs, a Vincent.
-All these great names in motorcycling history have models that would suit your dream Cafe Racer build…trouble is, they aren’t cheap and neither are the parts required to restore or customize them.
+All these great names in motorcycling history have produced motorcycles that would suit your dream Cafe Racer build.
+The only problem is, they don’t come cheap and neither are the parts required to restore or customize them.

-If money isn’t an issue start searching, local auctions are a great place to pick up cheap old bikes, eBay and online sites tend to fetch higher prices for most classics.
+If money isn’t an issue start searching, local auctions are a great place to pick up bargains. eBay and online sites tend to fetch higher prices for classics so look for less mainstream alternatives.
 Aside from the price issue old bikes are just that, they’re old.
-Old technology may mean the machines are easier to work on, but it also means they require more regular maintenance which is not what everyone wants from their daily ride.
+Old technology may mean a motorcycle may be easier to work on, but it also means they require frequent maintenance which is not what everyone wants from their daily ride.
 You may also find a lot of hidden costs in older bikes because of the wear and tear of years of use and exposure to the elements.
 Be prepared to spend money replacing mechanical parts, wiring and things like seals and bearings.
-After all, a good looking motorcycle is useless if you can ride it safely and with confidence.
+After all, a good looking motorcycle is useless if you can’t ride it.

-So for the experienced motorcycle mechanic, skilled home bike builder or for those willing to take up the challenge “classic” motorcycles are an exceptional base for a Cafe Racer build.
+For the experienced motorcycle mechanic, skilled home bike builder or for those willing to take up the challenge, classic motorcycles are an exceptional choice when you are building a cafe racer.
 However, for those of us who don’t fit into this category, there are other options that will give you just as much satisfaction to own and ride.

 Rebellion of the Machines Honda CB750 Cafe Racer